Essential Weekly Planning Tools and Strategies to Help You Master Your Week

 1. Month one

-Concierge onboarding process to minimise setup, map out the big picture together and setup your initial week template
+Concierge onboarding process to minimise setup, map out the big picture together and setup your initial week template.
+The level of this adjusts with each different program.

 2. Month two & three